Multi-Scalar Production At Large Center-Of-Mass Energy: phi3 Theory In Six Spacetime Dimensions

-This is in agreement with Taylor \cite{Taylor:1978hu} and Kinoshi \cite{Konishi:1979cb}.
-This also is the JGF for a gluon in pure Yang-Mills theory, that is without splitting of the quark and anti-quarks into gluons and vice versa, which leads to \emph{staircase} pattern for the gluons \cite{Plehn:2015dqa} that had been checked in experiment.
+Rearranging the equation and integrating both sides, and using the boundary condition, $\Phi[t_0]=u$, we find\footnote{This also is the JGF for a gluon in pure Yang-Mills theory, that is without splitting of the quark and anti-quarks into gluons and vice versa, which leads to \emph{staircase} pattern for the gluons~\cite{Plehn:2015dqa} and had been checked in experiment.}, \beq \Phi_{(3)}[t]=\frac{u}{u+(1-u)\Delta^{-1}}. \eeq